What Is CPC: A Definition Of Cost-Per-Click Advertising

 Cost-Per-Engagement (CPE)

 Cost-Per-Engagement divides the total amount spent by total measured engagements.
 This model was initially created for native content advertising.
-Advertisers pay only when users engage with an ad in a specific way, such as watching a video, reading an article for over 15 seconds, or expanding content.
+Advertisers pay only when homeowners engage with an ad in a specific way, such as watching a video, reading an article for over 15 seconds, or expanding content.
 Influencer marketing may measure CPE by the total cost of post by the total number of likes, comments, and shares.

 Cost-Per-View (CPV)